Final volume of 'Saints' released, showing Church of Jesus Christ history until 2020

 Woodworth said the stories they picked had to be interesting, sacred and tell a story about the church as a whole.

-Lisa Tait, an editor and historical advisor, said members may see fewer first convert or first missionary stories than they expect, but the goal was to capture the entire church history rather than individual areas.
+Lisa Tait, an editor and historical adviser, said members may see fewer first convert or first missionary stories than they expect, but the goal was to capture the entire church history rather than individual areas.
 She said they plan to create some regional histories to share stories of other members.

 Tait said there can be challenges when writing about the recent past because there is a lack of perspective.
 She said the book could have missed stories that can become more important in hindsight.